pixlie/dwata/README.md

 ## Does Dwata read any of my private/business data?

 No, the desktop app does not send me (or my company) any of your private data.
-I intend to add product analytics and error tracking but you will have explicit control over the analytics or error data I collect.
-You will see the the tracking data being sent to my server and can agree or disagree to participate.
+Dwata will collect product analytics and error reports but you will have full control over the data we receive and can choose to not send these.

 ## How will Dwata make money?

 Private collaboration: the desktop app is and will remain free (both in source code and price).
-If you want to share your reports, insights or action items with your team, then you will have to take a subscription (not available yet).
+If you want collaborate and work with Dwata in your team, then you will have to take a subscription (pricing should start at USD 60 per user per year).
+Please remember that you pay for your AI model usage costs directly (OpenAI, Anthropic, Groq, etc).